 From "magical" lakes to record-breaking rocks, these eye-opening facts about Canada's geography will inspire you to see our country's landscapes in a new light.

 Nunavut is home to the tallest vertical drop on Earth

 Named after the Norse god of thunder, Nunavut’s Mount Thor features the world’s tallest vertical drop at a whopping 1.25 kilometres (4,100 feet).
 (Technically, the granite mountain’s 105-degree overhang means its slope is even steeper than vertical.)
-Located in Auyuittuq National Park on Baffin Island, this behemoth of Canadian geography has inevitably become a popular climbing and paragliding spot over the years, although the latter activity is banned.
+Located in Auyuittuq National Park on Baffin Island, this behemoth of Canada’s geography has inevitably become a popular climbing and paragliding spot over the years, although the latter activity is prohibited.

 Here are 10 places in Canada every Canadian should visit.

 A range of hills in the Northwest Territories is always on fire

 On the east coast of Cape Bathurst in the Northwest Territories, the aptly-named Smoking Hills have been smouldering for hundreds of years.
 Magic?
 Not really.
 The underground oil shales beneath the formations are rich in sulfur and brown coal, causing the rocks to burst into flames when the combustible gases are exposed to oxygen.
 The first recorded sighting of this quirk of Canada’s geography was made by Irish explorer Robert McClure in the early 1800s.

 Check out more hidden gems in the Northwest Territories.

 The world’s smallest desert can be found in the Yukon